 - You must write on one of the titles listed above.

-- The Science Writing entry must be the work of one person (no group entries).

-- You must include a reference list that contains all the sources of information that you used.
-This includes all books, websites, magazines, and any people you have interviewed.

-- Appropriate "in text" referencing is expected for students in Years 7-8, 9-10 and 11-12.

-- If you quote directly from a source, you must use quotation marks and include a reference to the source of the quote.
+Please ensure the title is clearly identified on your entry. - The Science Writing entry must be the work of one person (no group entries). - You must include a reference list that contains all the sources of information that you used.
+This includes all books, websites, magazines, and any people you have interviewed. - Appropriate "in text" referencing is expected for students in Years 7-8, 9-10 and 11-12. - If you quote directly from a source, you must use quotation marks and include a reference to the source of the quote.

 - Science Writing can be in a number of different genres such as:

 - Recount

 - Narrative

 - Explanation

 - Discussion

 - Response

 - Information Report

 - Procedure

 - Persuasion/Exposition

 - Description

+- Comic (graphic writing)

+- Infographic

-• You may include pictures and graphic illustrations.
+- You may include pictures and graphic illustrations.
 However, if illustrations or pictures are copied you must include a reference next to the illustration or picture.

 - Write or word-process your entry yourself.
-If there are special reasons for using help in typing or editing, then this help must be acknowledged after your reference list. - The length of your Science Writing entry depends on your year level: - Year R-2: do not exceed 200 words; - Year 3-4 and 5-6: do not exceed 800 words; - Year 7-8, 9-10, 11-12: do not exceed 1500 words. - A word count must be included on your entry (please note: the reference list is not included in the word count).
+If there are special reasons for using help in typing or editing, then this help must be acknowledged after your reference list.

+- The length of your Science Writing entry depends on your year level:

+- Year R-2: do not exceed 200 words;

+- Year 3-4 and 5-6: do not exceed 800 words;

+- Year 7-8, 9-10, 11-12: do not exceed 1500 words.

+- A word count must be included on your entry (please note: titles, labels and referencing are not included in the word count).